karanvir12/vine/parachain/test-parachains/adder/collator/README.md

 ```

-The last step is to register the parachain using peer-js.
+The last step is to register the parachain using vine-js.
 The parachain id is
 100. The genesis state and the validation code are printed at startup by the collator.

 To do this automatically, run `scripts/adder-collator.sh`.